Michaelpalacce/Server/README.md

 #Future Improvements:
 - Ability to connect to a different server to serve as a connection between your devices and a private instance of the Server Emulator
+- In the future will make it sure that directories are loaded first and then files